What is Colonoscopy Procedure?

 • Receive Preparation Instructions: Your doctor will provide detailed instructions on how to prepare for the Colonoscopy.
 Follow these instructions carefully to ensure accurate results.

-• Diet Modifications: You may need to follow a specific diet in the days leading up to the procedure.
+• Diet Modifications: In the days before the procedure, you may need to follow a specific diet.
 Your doctor might recommend a low-fibre diet or a clear liquid diet.
 Avoid foods that could leave residue in the colon, such as seeds, nuts, and raw vegetables.

 • Hydration: Drink plenty of clear fluids during the preparation process to stay hydrated.
 Avoid red or purple liquids, as they can mimic blood during the procedure.